 - Notify the teacher and building administrator in writing at least two weeks in advance of the dates the student will miss.
 Work will be given to the student on the last day of their attendance before leaving on the trip. - The administrator will contact the teacher and identify the impact of the student missing those specific dates.
-Please avoid scheduling vacations at the end of a grading period and during state testing and benchmark assessments. - All missed work should be turned in upon the day of return.
-Students will be prepared to make up tests at the teacher's discretion.
+Please avoid scheduling vacations at the end of a grading period and during benchmark assessments. - All missed work should be turned in upon the day of return.
+Tests will not be given early.
+Upon their return, students will be prepared to make up tests at the teacher's discretion.